digitallinguistics/app/.github/CONTRIBUTING.md

 * `npm run build`: Builds the production code for the app and outputs to `dist/`.
 Build scripts are located in `build/`.
 Individual build steps can be run with `build:{step}`.
   - `npm run build:cache`: builds a list of assets to cache offline
   - `npm run build:copy`: copies static assets to `dist/`
-  - `npm run build:css`: builds CSS assets from SCSS files
   - `npm run build:docs`: builds the developer documentation
-  - `npm run build:html`: builds HTML for app skeleton and individual pages
   - `npm run build:js`: builds transpiled JS files
+  - `npm run build:page`: builds the HTML + CSS for the app skeleton and individual pages
   - `npm run build:svg`: builds the SVG sprites for app skeleton and individual pages

 * `npm start`: Run a local test server for development.
 Defaults to port `3000` (set `process.env.PORT` to change this).